microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 The architecture is composed of the following elements:

-- An Azure Static Web App that will be used to display the data from the API
-- An App Service that will host an API and store the data in a Azure Cosmos DB
+- An App Service that will host an API and store the data in Azure Cosmos DB
-- An APIM which will be used as a facade for the APIs
+- An APIM instance which will be used as a facade for the APIs
 - An Azure Managed Redis that will be used to cache the data of the API
 - A first Azure Function that will be triggered by an event of the Azure Managed Redis to refresh the cache when the data expires
 - A second Azure Function that will be used to retrieve and store the navigation history of a specific user in Azure Managed Redis
+- An Azure Load Testing instance for later load tests
+- Azure AI Foundry with a few model deployments for the purpose of the Hands on Lab
 - Azure Monitor that will be used to monitor the Azure Managed Redis

 You will discover all these elements during this Hands On Lab.